redis/redis-doc/topics/latency.md

 This means that Redis can serve a single request in every given moment, so all the requests are served sequentially.
 This is very similar to how Node.js works as well.
 However, both products are often not perceived as being slow.
-This is caused in part by the small about of time to complete a single request, but primarily because these products are designed to not block on system calls, such as reading data from or writing data to a socket.
+This is caused in part by the small amount of time to complete a single request, but primarily because these products are designed to not block on system calls, such as reading data from or writing data to a socket.